A Guide to Test Driving a Car or Campervan to Buy in New Zealand

-Threesteps to buying a car in New Zealand
+3 Steps to Buying a Car or Campervan in New Zealand

-Aside from checking the comfort of the car and placement of the controls, you will want to pay attention to:
+Aside from checking the comfort of the car and placement of the controls, wing mirrors, etc., you will want to pay attention to:

-- The steering wheel, it should not have too much play.
+- The steering wheel should not have too much play

-- How easy is the engine to start, the harder it is, the less you want the car.
+- How easy is the engine to start; the harder it is, the less you’ll want the car.

 Before taking to the open road, drive around the car park or street to see if:

-- The steering wheel stays straight if you let it go whilethe car is moving.
+- The steering wheel stays straight if you let it go while the car is moving (slowly)

-- The brakes are not too loose, so you don’t have to put your feet down to the floor when you want to stop.
+- The brakes are not too loose, so you don’t have to put your foot down on the floor when you want to slow down

 - Check that the car stops straight.